radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/metadata/03-life-cycle.md

 ## Metadata sources

-For those familiar with Brainwave, a metadata will follow more or less the the same life cycle as managers.
+For those familiar with Identity Analytics, a metadata will follow more or less the the same life cycle as managers.

 As such, there are 3 ways to add, update or delete a metadata: